 The most valuable asset that any business owns is its intellectual property.
 However, many business owners, especially novice entrepreneurs, aren’t clear about what intellectual property is and how to protect it.
-The clarity they need can be gained by working with a patent and trademark attorney.
+The clarity they need can be gained by working with an intellectual property attorney.

 What Is Intellectual Property?